PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ## Subprojects overview

 ### 1. Agent-Ready Knowledge Base
-Reworks traditional documentation into structured, metadata-rich knowledge units optimized for retrieval and reasoning by the AI agents.
+Traditional documentation structured into metadata-rich knowledge units; optimized for retrieval and reasoning by the AI agents.

+**Core Question Addressed:** *How do we transform human documentation into AI-ready knowledge?*

 ### 2. Agent Execution Workflows
 Designs structured execution workflows that help AI agents make consistent decisions, follow business processes, and take approved actions.

+**Core Question Addressed:** *How do we guide AI agents to act consistently?*

 ### 3. Knowledge Quality & Consistency Evaluator
 Introduces automated checks to identify contradictions, missing steps, ambiguity, and unsafe instructions in AI-consumed content.

+**Core Question Addressed:** *How do we measure and govern the quality of AI-ready assets?*

 ### 4. AI-Optimized FAQ Pipeline
 Builds a closed-loop system where FAQs are generated, tested through simulated queries, evaluated, and iteratively improved.

+**Core Question Addressed:** *How do we produce and maintain AI-ready content at scale?*

 ### 5. Tool-Using Agent System
 Demonstrates how agents combine structured knowledge with tool usage to perform real actions, not just generate text.

+**Core Question Addressed:** *How do governed knowledge assets connect with external tools and business systems?*

 ---